quarkusio/quarkus-quickstarts/README.md

 * [Spring Security extension](./spring-security-quickstart): How to use the Quarkus extension for the Spring Security API
 * [Spring Boot Properties extension](./spring-boot-properties-quickstart): How to use the Quarkus extension for the Spring Boot properties
 * [Spring Scheduled extension](./spring-scheduled-quickstart): How to use the Quarkus extension for the Spring Scheduled annotation
+* [Spring Data REST extension](./spring-data-rest-quickstart): How to use the Quarkus extension for the Spring Data REST
 * [Using STM](./software-transactional-memory-quickstart): How to use the Narayana Software Transactional Memory extension
 * [Apache Tika](./tika-quickstart): Extract metadata and content from your documents
 * [Validation with Hibernate Validator](./validation-quickstart): How to use Hibernate Validator/Bean Validation in your REST services